About Surgical Weight Loss Options

 Motivation of patient and cooperation of their family, friends and associates

 In general, weight loss surgery success is defined as achieving loss of 50% or more of excess body weight and maintaining that level for at least five years.
-Clinical data will vary for each of the different procedures and results may also vary by surgeon.

 Clinical studies show that, following surgery, most patients lose weight rapidly and continue to do so until 18 to 24 months after the procedure.
 Patients may lose 30 to 50% of their excess weight in the first six months and 77% of excess weight as early as 12 months after surgery.
 Another study showed that patients can maintain a 50-60% loss of excess weight 10-14 years after surgery.
 Patients with higher initial BMIs tend to lose more total weight.